nik-markovic/infineon-psa-mqtt/MUTUAL_TLS_TASK.md

 - **Result:** Code updated - Cert will print on run.
 MQTT task enabled.
 Waiting for user to provide broker info and add cert to backend.
 - **Notes:** Cert printing added after generation.
 Main.c: Uncommented MQTT task creation.
 Next: User updates `mqtt_client_config.h` with broker details, adds cert to backend, then test mTLS connection.

+## Session 9: Resolving Infineon PSA ECDH Export Issue (Configuration-Based Solution)

+- **Attempted:** Instead of modifying locked mbedTLS library files, disabled PSA ECDH support in `mbedtls_user_overlay.h` by undefining `PSA_WANT_ALG_ECDH`.
+This forces mbedTLS to use legacy ECDH implementation instead of PSA, avoiding the Infineon PSA public key export limitation.
+- **Result:** Configuration updated - mbedTLS will now use software-based ECDH for key exchange operations while keeping PSA for ECDSA signing.
+This should resolve the `PSA_ERROR_INSUFFICIENT_MEMORY` during `psa_export_public_key()` in TLS CLIENT_KEY_EXCHANGE.
+- **Notes:** This is the correct approach following the "bible" rules - modify unlocked configuration files instead of locked library code.
+Legacy ECDH provides the same cryptographic strength as PSA ECDH but avoids Infineon-specific limitations.
+Next: Test the mTLS handshake with this configuration.

 # Agent Notes

 This section is for the agent's internal use to maintain context between sessions and improve performance.